govhealth/PostpartumTOC/input/pagecontent/profiles-extensions.md

       <tr>
          <td><a href="StructureDefinition-mh-toc-contraceptive-procedure-device.html">Contraceptive Procedure (Device)</a></td>
          <td>
             This profile sets minimum expectations for the Procedure resource, which provides guidance on querying for a patient’s documented contraception, a device as an example, administered via a procedure (e.g., implantation of subcutaneous contraceptive).
-The MH TOC Contraceptive Procedure (Device) profile leverages the US Core Procedure Profile.
+The MH TOC Contraceptive Procedure (Device) Profile leverages the US Core Procedure Profile.
          </td>
       </tr>
       <tr>
          <td><a href="StructureDefinition-mh-toc-contraceptive-procedure-education.html">Contraceptive Procedure (Education)</a></td>
          <td>
             This profile sets minimum expectations for the Medication resource, which provides guidance on querying for a patient’s documented contraception, administered via a medication, specifically progestin-only pills (POPs).
-The MH TOC Contraceptive Medication profile leverages the US Core Medication (Progestin-Only Pills (POPs) Profile.
+The MH TOC Contraceptive Medication Profile leverages the US Core Medication (Progestin-Only Pills (POPs) Profile.
          </td>
       </tr>
       <tr>
          <td><a href="StructureDefinition-mh-toc-contraceptive-procedure-procedures.html">Contraceptive Procedure (Procedures)</a></td>
          <td>
             This profile sets minimum expectations for the Procedure resource, which provides guidance on querying for a patient’s documented contraceptive procedures (e.g., bitubal ligation).
-The MH TOC Contraceptive Procedure (Procedures) profile leverages the US Core Procedure Profile.
+The MH TOC Contraceptive Procedure (Procedures) Profile leverages the US Core Procedure Profile.
          </td>
       </tr>
    </tbody>